15 0 10

 Several studies have linked the regular practice of meditation with lowered blood glucose levels.

 Stress is known to cause blood sugar fluctuations, makes sense that meditation would have a beneficial effect on glycemic control.

 There was a six-month study in which 60 people with diabetes and coronary artery disease were divided into two groups.
-One group practised mindfulness meditation and the other group did not.
-Blood sugar, A1C and fasting insulin levels were significantly decreased in those who practised meditation.
+One group practiced mindfulness meditation and the other group did not.
+Blood sugar, A1C, and fasting insulin levels were significantly decreased in those who practiced meditation.